HerodotusDev/integrity/README.md

 ## Configure Verifier

-By default, the verifier is configured for monolit version, recursive layout and keccak hash for verifier unfriendly commitment layers.
+By default, the verifier is configured for monolith version, recursive layout and keccak hash for verifier unfriendly commitment layers.
 You can easily change that by using scarb's features:

 ```bash
 scarb build --no-default-features --features small,blake2s,split